elightup/slim-seo/readme.txt

 == Upgrade Notice ==

 == Changelog ==

+= 1.5.1 =
+- Changed: Removed preferred site name from JSON-LD as Google drops support for it.
+- Changed: Made notification dismissible.

 = 1.5.0 =
 - Added: Added excerpt to pages to let users customize meta description, especially for static homepage.